DigvijayBhosale1729/RevShell/README.md

 # RevShell

-## A tool to grant access to a target machine
+A tool to grant access to a target machine via a reverse shell

+## Instructions
 Edit the client.py file
 Fill in the host in